danvk/boggle-paper/paper/content.typ

 Branch and Bound procedure to process it much more quickly.
 In practice, this is a 5x speedup on this board class.
-This optimization has the greatest impact on the highest-scoring board classes, which take the greatest time to process.
+This optimization has the greatest impact on the highest-scoring board classes, which take the most time to process.

 === Final Branch and Bound Algorithm
 <final-branch-and-bound-algorithm>
-Here's the final Branch and Bound algorithm for finding Boggle boards
+This is the final Branch and Bound algorithm for finding Boggle boards
 $B$ with $S(B) >= S_"high"$:

 + Enumerate all possible board classes, filtering for symmetry.